-- Cost per click - also known as CPC it the cost of a single click.
+- Cost per click – also known as CPC is the cost of a single click.
 When you purchase 100 visitors at $50, your CPC is 50 cents

-- Sales Conversion Rate: If your sales funnel produces 1 sale for every 100 click then your sales conversion rate is 1%.
-I think on average when advertising with cold traffic the sales conversion rate of the front end product is roughly between 1 to 3%.
+- Sales Conversion Rate: If your sales funnel produces 1 sale for every 100 clicks then your sales conversion rate is 1%.
+I think on average when advertising with cold traffic the sales conversion rate of the front-end product is roughly between 1 to 3%.

 Step 2 – Your Most Powerful & Lucrative Sales Machine

 Your marketing does not end after you buy traffic and make sales through your sales funnel.
 Every time you drive traffic to your website, you are building an email list.
-You should segment your list into different levels of actions.
-I create one main list for the ones who opt in for free and have an automation rule where I send my paying customers to a new list.
+You should segment your list into different levels of action.
+I create one main list for the ones who opt-in for free and have an automation rule where I send my paying customers to a new list.
 This list is my VIP list.
-Paying customers are worth more to me as a marketer than those that are on the fence.
+Paying customers is worth more to me as a marketer than those that are on the fence.

 Step 3 – Your Webpages

 Now if you want to build an email list, you need some form of virtual real estate.
-I collect my leads with my webpages.
-My leads come from landing pages, thank you pages, other people's email list and even my blog.
+I collect my leads with my web pages.
+My leads come from landing pages, thank you pages, other people’s email lists, and even my blog.
 There is a science to creating a high converting landing page.
-I've butchered my pages on numerous occasions and had conversions as low as 10% and as high as 60%.
-It all really depends on the traffic you are getting, the design of your landing page and the content therein.
+I’ve butchered my pages on numerous occasions and had conversions as low as 10% and as high as 60%.
+It all really depends on the traffic you are getting, the design of your landing page, and the content therein.
 You can see an example of a landing page by clicking this link.

-You need an attention grabbing headline.
-Include the benefits of what it is you're promoting.
-This is what your prospect wants and you are the person providing what they want whether you own the product or you're an affiliate you have to learn how to sell within a few words but not sound too pushy.
+You need an attention-grabbing headline.
+Include the benefits of what it is you’re promoting.
+This is what your prospect wants and you are the person providing what they want whether you own the product or you’re an affiliate you have to learn how to sell within a few words but not sound too pushy.
 Then the next thing you want to add are fields for your prospect to enter their email address.
 Include a call to action.
-Once the visitor opts in, he or she should land on an other page.
+Once the visitor opts in, he or she should land on another page.
 This page is usually called the thank you page.
-There are a lot of strategies to use here but in my example my thank you page is my sales page.
-So the first thing my the visitor sees after entering their email address is my sales page.
-I use other strategies as well for other funnels I have built but in this post I will focus on only this one example.
+There are a lot of strategies to use here but in my example, my thank you page is my sales page.
+So the first thing the visitor sees after entering their email address is my sales page.
+I use other strategies as well for other funnels I have built but in this post, I will focus on only this one example.

 Step 4 – Track Everything

-I use clickmagick to track my incoming traffic, my opt in conversion rates, my exit traffic, my sales conversions among over things.
+I use clickmagick to track my incoming traffic, my opt-in conversion rates, my exit traffic, and my sales conversions among over things.
 When I want to I can go to the tool and run reports to see which traffic source is producing the best and which campaigns I have to stop right away.
-This tool also helps me with optimizing my opt in conversions.
-It's got a split testing feature that I use extensively.
-I wouldn't have my highest converting squeeze pages now without Clickmagick.
+This tool also helps me with optimizing my opt-in conversions.
+It’s got a split testing feature that I use extensively.
+I wouldn’t have my highest converting squeeze pages now without Clickmagick.

 Step 5 – Getting Traffic